Intermittent Fasting and Time Restricted Eating — duration and timing

 When We Eat Matters

-Early or Late Time-Restricted Eating – some considerations
+Early or Late Time-Restricted Eating – Some Considerations

 Final Thoughts…

 For those who are used to eating or grazing over 15 hours, having a Meal Plan that distributes meals over a 10-hour eating window may be the best place to start.
 This will allow for improvements in metabolic markers, fat loss, and muscle gain, while being able to eat their meals with family members.
+As in other areas, there is no one-size-fits-all approach.

 More Info?